menu

 3D Systems, which focuses on a variety of technologies, also offers SLA products, like its ProJet 6000 HD, a resin 3D printer that promises the highest quality and accuracy of small to medium size 3D printed parts.
 To match the 3D printing machine, 3D Systems offers a wide range of SLA resins that provide the required consistency and mechanical properties for any material.
 In addition, the product enables the unparalleled benefits of 3D stereolithography, such as cost savings or material supply, to be realized in a more compact format.
 The production volume is 251 x 250 x 250 mm and the minimum layer thickness is 50 microns.
 Currently, the price of the ProJet 6000 HD varies between €100,000 and €250,000.

 The American brand B9Creations has a wide range of resin 3D printers.
-The B9 Core 550 is an improved version of the B9 Core 530 (previously in our rankings!).
-The printer is based on DLP technology and works with a video projector that solidifies the liquid resin.
-It is clearly dedicated to professionals, and is priced at around €9,955.
-The B9 Core 550 demonstrates a layer thickness of 10 microns, an XY resolution of 50 microns and a build volume of 96 x 54 x 127 mm.
-Other factors of interest include a large enhanced touch screen on the front panel and WiFi, Ethernet and USB connection, and compatibility is a key point, as it has the possibility of using resins from other manufacturers on the market.
+The B9 Core 550 is an improved version of the B9 Core 530.
+Based on DLP technology, it works with a video projector that solidifies the liquid resin.
+It is aimed at professional users and costs around €9,955.
+The B9 Core 550 offers a layer thickness of 10 micrometers, an XY resolution of 50 micrometers and a build volume of 96 x 54 x 127 mm.
+Other interesting factors include a large, improved touchscreen on the front, as well as WiFi, Ethernet and USB connectivity.
+An important point is compatibility, as it offers the possibility of using resins from other manufacturers on the market.

 resin 3d printers